howardlau1999/howardlau1999/README.md

 ### Hi there 👋
 I have been a GitHub member for [![Years Badge](https://badges.pufler.dev/years/howardlau1999)](https://badges.pufler.dev)

-- 🔭 I’m currently pursuing a CS Master degree in NLP
+- 🔭 I’m writing a book [Server Programming Guide](https://github.com/howardlau1999/server-programming-guide) (in Chinese)
 - 🌱 I’m currently learning NLP and Distributed Systems (mainly focusing on Distributed Databases)
 - 💬 Ask me about databases, Kubernetes, Linux, backend development, artificial intelligence
-- 🤔 I’m looking for help with Computer Graphics, Game Development
+- 🤔 Thinking of arts meeting with computers, such as Computer Graphics, Game Development, Music Generation
 - 😄 I'm intrested in development in many aspects and eager to try new things
 - 📕 Visit my blog (Chinese) at https://howardlau.me